duong-nd/CS175/Assignment2/README.md

 To create the second cube, we simply modified `init_cubes` to add a new cube geometry.

 Much of the user interaction to this program was done by calling functions in the `keyboard` callback.
 When we receive a `v` keypress, we call the `toggleEyeMode` function, which is responsible for setting a new `g_currentViewIndex`.
 When we receive an `o` keypress, we call `cycleManipulation`, which is responsible for setting a new `g_objectBeingManipulated`.
-When we receive an `m` keypress, we call `cycleSkyAMatrix`, which toggles our view mode for whenour eye is in the sky.
+When we receive an `m` keypress, we call `cycleSkyAMatrix`, which toggles our view mode for when our eye is in the sky.

 The transformations were all carried out by modifying `motion`.
 The main modifications were to correctly set what the cubes were being transformed with respect to and then do the correct transformation, as per the `doMtoOwrtA` algorithm outlined in class.
-We first call `setWrtFrame`, which correclty updates `g_aFrame` according to whatever the user had set (these are stored in global variables).
+We first call `setWrtFrame`, which correctly updates `g_aFrame` according to whatever the user had set (these are stored in global variables).
 This uses `transFact` and `linFact` to extract the correct translation and rotation components to ensure that the correct axis is being rotated or translated upon.
 Then, we set invert modifiers as necessary if we're transforming the object that we're viewing from so that translation and rotation behaves as per the spec.
 Finally, we actually carry out the `doMtoOwrtA` algorithm, and update object states.

 ### Testing
 Testing is straightforward from the assignment specification.